-- 10. Check the box that matches the filing status you used to file your 2022 federal income tax return. - 11.
+- 10. Check the box that matches the filing status you used to file your 2023 federal income tax return. - 11.
+If you claimed the federal EITC credit in 2023, check the 'Yes' box and skip to question 13.
+If you did not claim the credit, check the 'No' box and continue to question 12. - If you claimed the EITC, there should be a credit amount listed on line 27 of your 1040.
+If you claimed the EITC with qualifying children, you should also have filed a Schedule EIC. - 12.
 Do you meet ALL the following requirements?
-Were you eligible for the 2022 federal Earned Income Tax Credit, check the "Yes" box.
-If you were not eligible, check the "No" box.
+If you do, check the 'Yes' box and continue to question 13.
+If you do not meet the following requirements, check the "No" box.
 If you check "No" box, stop here.
 You are not eligible for the credit.